alevel-petrenko/CommunalPayment/README.md

 - Database: ADO.Net
 - UI - Angular

-- Project - Short description
+- Project - city payment service, which helps easily pay bills and store all receipts in one place
 - Project Requirements are in the requirements.txt